callstack/react-native-testing-library/website/docs/MigrationV13.md

 const view = screen.getBy*(...); // Find the element using any query: *ByRole, *ByText, *ByTestId expect(view).toHaveAccessibilityValue({ now: 50, min: 0, max: 50 }); // Assert its accessibility value
 ```

+## Removed `debug.shallow`

+For a time being we didn't support shallow rendering.
+Now we are removing the last remains of it: `debug.shallow()`.
+If you are interested in shallow rendering see [here](migration-v2#removed-global-shallow-function).

 # Other changes